alexaguileralopez/modelling-airbnbs-property-listing-dataset-/README.md

 This project consists in building a framework to systematically train, tune, and evaluate models on several tasks that are tackled by the Airbnb team.

-The information available are images of the properties and tabular data, which contains information such as ID, category, price, number of beds or different ratings.
+The information available are images of the properties and tabular data, which contains information such as ID, category, price, number of beds or different ratings for a large quantity of properties.
+Here, the challenges to tackle are the way to find relationships between prices, number of bedrooms, ratings or property types to all of the other information stored in the dataset.
+And hence, to predict those values on unseen data, based on the relations extracted from the training data.

+The project contains different files such as [tabular_data.py], [modelling.py], and [neural_network.py], which contain the main utilities of the project.
+In addition, there are other files like [classification_hyper.py] or [regression_hyper.py] that contain parameters that will be used in different models.
+The file [main.py] contains the logic flow of the program, including data processing, model training, evaluation and other computations.

 ## DATA PREPARATION

 The first task to approach is preparing the data so it is suitable for modelling.

-Before building the framework, the dataset has to be structured and clean.
+Before building the framework, the dataset needs to be structured and clean.
-Inside the files, there is a tabular dataset with the following columns:

-- ID: Unique identifier for the listing
-- Category: The category of the listing
-- Title: The title of the listing
-- Description: The description of the listing
-- Amenities: The available amenities of the listing
-- Location: The location of the listing
-- guests: The number of guests that can be accommodated in the listing
-- beds: The number of available beds in the listing
-- bathrooms: The number of bathrooms in the listing
-- Price_Night: The price per night of the listing
-- Cleanliness_rate: The cleanliness rating of the listing
-- Accuracy_rate: How accurate the description of the listing is, as reported by previous guests
-- Location_rate: The rating of the location of the listing
-- Check-in_rate: The rating of check-in process given by the host
-- Value_rate: The rating of value given by the host
-- amenities_count: The number of amenities in the listing
-- url: The URL of the listing
-- bedrooms: The number of bedrooms in the listing

-The file [tabular_data.py] is created to manage that tabular data, and perform its cleaning process.

-The function [remove_rows_with_missing_ratings(df)] performs this filtering in the ratings

-    df = df[~df['Cleanliness_rating'].isna()]

-The description column contains lists of strings that pandas does not recognise as such, instead it recognises them as strings.
-All of the lists begin with the same pattern, so a nested function is created with an if/else statement.
-If this condition is satisfied, the function ast.literal_eval is used to transform those strings into lists:

-    if isinstance(row['Description'], str) and row['Description'].strip().startswith('['):
-            row['Description']= ast.literal_eval(row['Description'])

-            return row

-However, there is one row where the elements from the description column are shifted one column to the right, so the element in description has to be deleted and all of the rest should be shifted from the 'Amenities' column to the left by one position:

-    elif not isinstance(row['Description'], str) or not row['Description'].strip().startswith('[') and row['Amenities'].strip().startswith('['):
-    row['Description'] = row['Amenities']
-    row['Amenities'] = row['Location']
-    row['Location'] = row['guests']
-    row['guests'] = row['beds']
-    row['beds'] = row['bathrooms']
-    row['bathrooms'] = row['Price_Night']
-    row['Price_Night'] = row['Cleanliness_rating']
-    row['Cleanliness_rating'] = row['Accuracy_rating']
-    row['Accuracy_rating'] = row['Communication_rating']
-    row['Communication_rating'] = row['Location_rating']
-    row['Location_rating'] = row['Check-in_rating']
-    row['Check-in_rating'] = row['Value_rating']
-    row['Value_rating'] = row['amenities_count']
-    row['amenities_count'] = row['url']
-    row['url'] = row['bedrooms']
-    row['bedrooms'] = row[19]
-    row[19] = np.nan

-    row['Description']= ast.literal_eval(row['Description'])

-Lastly, repeated string pieces are removed and the list is joined as a string, getting the description as a full text:

-    df['Description'] = df['Description'].apply(lambda x: [item for item in x if item != ''])
-...

-    df['Description'] = df['Description'].apply(lambda x: ' '.join(x))

-Some columns such as beds or guests have empty values that cannot be set to 0, therefore they are set to 1 with the function [set_default_feature_values(df)]

-     df['guests'] = df['guests'].apply(lambda x: 1 if pd.isnull(x) else x)

-All these functions are called from a function called [clean_tabular_data(raw_dataframe)]that returns the processed data.
+The file [tabular_data.py] contains a process of data cleaning that is wrapped up in a function called [clean_tabular_data(raw_dataframe)], that returns the processed data.

+This funciton contains nested functions that perform different data cleaning tasks:
+- Remove rows with missing ratings
+- Combine property description strings (necessary as the raw file is a csv file)
+- Set default feature values (in cases where there is no need to delete rows and default values can be added)

-In order to use this data for modelling, the data needs to be separated into features and labels.
+To use this data for modelling, it needs to be separated into features and labels.
+The colums containing text data are filtered out, because those will not be useful as features.
+However, different labels (price, property type, number of bedrooms) can be chosen.
+The function [load_airbnb(df,label)] is created to separate the clean dataset into a tuple containing a labels set and features.

-For now, the columns including text data are filtered out, and just the numeric tabular data is used, which is transformed to numpy arrays format to be suitable for modelling.
-[load_airbnb(df= pd.DataFrame , label=str)] is created to separate the dataset into two sets containing a label and features.

 ## CREATING A BASE MODEL

+The file [modelling.py] contains different classes containing a simple Base Model, from which a Regression and Classification versions are born.
+These models make use of the files [classification_hyper.py] and [regression_hyper.py], which contain different model parameters for different estimators such as trees or ensembles.

 A base model is built to set the base of the rest of the models (classification and regression) that will be used for this task.
 This models contains multiple methods that are common between the application of regression and classification models, such as fitting, evaluation, or creating a model instance.
 This model acts as a parent class.